kpq/spring-2015/classes/scraping/index.md

 ##Housekeeping
 Questions?

+##Scraping
+What does it mean to think like a computer?
+What are alternatives to scraping?

 ##Ruby
 What is it?
 Do you have it?
 Check by typing "ruby" at your terminal.
-If you get something like "command not found", [download Ruby](https://www.ruby-lang.org/en/downloads/).
+If you get something like "command not found", [download Ruby](https://www.ruby-lang.org/en/documentation/installation/#homebrew).
+[Windows friends](http://rubyinstaller.org/)

 We also need a library called [watir](http://watir.com/).
 If you're lucky, typing "gem install watir" at your terminal will get you it.